lucastanger/realestate_investment_analysis/README.md

 # License :page_facing_up:

-This project is licensed under the **Apache License 2.0** - see the [LICENSE.MD](https://www.github.com/lucastanger/realestate_investment_analysis/blob/master/LICENSE) files for details
+This project is licensed under the **MIT License** - see the [LICENSE.MD](https://www.github.com/lucastanger/realestate_investment_analysis/blob/master/LICENSE) files for details